Former State Senator Don Perata Leading New Campaign Against Gov. Newsom's Recall

 SACRAMENTO (CBS13) — Did you sign the petition to recall the governor?
 A former state senator wants those who did to remove their names.
 It’s an organized effort called “Stop the Steal California.”

 Former state senator Don Perata is leading this new campaign.
-He says most voters signed the recall petition at their lowest point in the pandemic and feel differently about the governor now that California is coming back.READ MORE: Rescue Operation Underway To Safe Dozens Of Feral Cats In North Highlands Neighborhood
+He says most voters signed the recall petition at their lowest point in the pandemic and feel differently about the governor now that California is coming back.READ MORE: UC Davis Health Allowing Everyone 16 And Older, Including Non-Patients, To Sign Up For COVID-19 Vaccine Appointments

 “Times have clearly changed, so voters have the right to change their mind as well,” said Perata.